Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The overlapping generations economy

-Assumption \ref{assBoundsPrices} states that if the prices generation $G_{t}$ faces move sufficiently close to the border of the corresponding simplex, then the aggregate demand of such generation will extrapolate the existing resources on some of the commodities of period $t$ or $t+1$, considering all possible demographic and productivity patterns compatible with Assumption \ref{assBoundsPopAndEndownments}.
-This kind of boundary behavior of aggregate demand functions is common in the literature (e.g., \textcite[581-582]{Mas-ColellWhinstonGreen_1995}, \textcite[31]{ArrowHahn_1971}) and does not dictate a significant constraint on the model.
+Assumption \ref{assBoundsPrices} states that if the prices faced by generation $G_{t}$ move sufficiently close to the border of the corresponding simplex, then its aggregate demand will extrapolate the existing resources on some of the commodities of periods $t$ or $t+1$, considering all possible demographic and productivity trends compatible with Assumption \ref{assBoundsPopAndEndownments}.
+This kind of boundary behavior of aggregate demand functions is common in the literature (e.g., \textcite[pp. 581-582]{Mas-ColellWhinstonGreen_1995} and \textcite[p.
+31]{ArrowHahn_1971}) and does not impose a significant constraint on the model.